Bill Curry: Early life and playing career

 Like most of his Colts teammates, he remains bewildered by their stunning 16–7 loss in Super Bowl III at the hands of Joe Namath and the New York Jets in Miami's Orange Bowl.
 The Colts had finished the 1968 season with a record of 13–1 and avenged their only loss that year with a 34–0 devastation of the Cleveland Browns in the NFL Championship contest.
 They were heavy favorites to defeat the upstart Jets of the upstart AFL when disaster struck: after carrying the play to New York for most of the first quarter, due to an interception in the Jets' end zone, and two missed field goals, Baltimore had nothing to show for it.
 Trailing 7–0 late in the first half, and feeling the pressure, the Colts attempted a flea-flicker to help reverse their fortunes.
 However, after having caught the Jets' defense completely unaware, QB Earl Morrall failed to spot WR Jimmy Orr wide open near the end zone, and instead threw a wobbly pass underneath that was intercepted.
 In retrospect, this was Baltimore's one last golden opportunity to get back into the game.
 It was particularly dispiriting for Curry, who, having no one to block due to the Jets biting hard on the initial hand-off, had a perfect view of Orr and was sure the play would result in a touchdown.
 "I looked up, and saw Jimmy open, I don't know what (could've) happened." he said.
 To add insult to injury, following the loss, Curry and his teammates were subjected to unusually harsh criticisms, including unsubstantiated claims that they had somehow thrown the game.

-The Colts did go on to win Super Bowl V and the tightly knit, veteran team made a valiant defense of that title, which ended, along with the (owner) Carroll Rosenbloom era, with a loss to Don Shula's Dolphins at the Orange Bowl in the 1971 AFC title game.
+The Colts did go on to win Super Bowl V and the veteran team made a valiant defense of that title, which ended, along with the (owner) Carroll Rosenbloom era, with a loss to Don Shula's Dolphins at the Orange Bowl in the 1971 AFC title game.

 After ownership of the Colts was transferred to Bob Irsay the team's championship spirit, which was emblematic of the franchise under Rosenbloom's reign, was dissolved by newly installed GM Joe Thomas.
 Curry's close confidant, and Colts legend, John Unitas was unceremoniously benched in 1972, and many of those responsible for the franchise's success in years past were shipped out of Baltimore—Curry among them.
 He was dealt from the Colts to the Houston Oilers for Tom Regner and a 1973 third-round selection (61st overall-Bill Olds) on January 29, 1973.
 He learned that he was traded via a collect call from Thomas at the Pro Bowl in Dallas.